| Home > On This Day A listing of key anniversaries in Special Forces (SF) is

 to coordinate counterterrorism activities of military units in

+each of the armed services.
 6 January 1961.
 OTD the 24th

 Special Forces Group (Airborne) was activated at Fort